angulardart/angular_components/README.md

 in your SASS files.

-> NOTE: These .scss files are not used during the build step but we are planning
+> NOTE: These .scss files are not used during the build step, but we are planning
 > to add this support.
 See
 > [issue #45](https://github.com/dart-lang/angular_components/issues/45).